Mo0rBy/nvim_config/README.md

+NOTE: Need to reorganise this README to be relevant to all `~/.config` things

 # Mo0rBy's neovim configuration

 This neovim config is used by myself on a daily basis.
 This config uses lazy.nvim as the plugin manager and uses the lua language.